Algebraic and Algorithmic Methods for Computing Polynomial Loop Invariants: Implementation and Experiments

-We note that when non-zero polynomial invariants exist, we typically find more than \textsf{Polar} does, especially when the initial values are fixed.
-For example, in the linear case for ``Squares", we identify the single invariant $1 + x_1 + x_2 + x_3 = 0$ (see also Example~\ref{ex3}).
-Additionally, for ``Yaghzev9", we find the invariants $x_1 - x_3 + x_5 = 0$, $x_2 - x_4 + x_6 = 0$, and $x_8 - x_7 - 7 = 0$.
-Furthermore, for ``Ex 10", \textsf{Polar} fails to identify the following ``general" invariant in terms of the initial values $(a_1, a_2, a_3)$: \begin{flushleft} $(3a_1-a_2-4a_3)^2(x_1+x_2)-(3a_1-a_2-4a_3)^2(x_2+x_3)-9(a_1-a_3)(x_1+x_2)^2-16(a_1-a_3)(x_2+x_3)^2+ 24(a_1-a_3)(x_1+x_2)(x_2+x_3)=0$. \end{flushleft} In particular, even when the output is empty (i.e., degree 1 in Tables~\ref{table 1} and~\ref{table3}), or when the results match those of \textsf{Polar} (i.e., the value of $d$ in the \textsf{Polar} column is the same), we can conclude that no additional linearly independent polynomial invariants can be found.
+In particular, even in cases where the results match those of \textsf{Polar} (that is, when the value of $d$ in the \textsf{Polar} column coincides with ours), our method can additionally certify that no further linearly independent polynomial invariants exist, whereas \textsf{Polar} cannot.
+Furthermore, for all benchmarks, \textsf{Polar} reaches the time limit earlier than our method.

-In Table~\ref{table2}, we present the execution times for Algorithm~\ref{alg3} and \textsf{Polar} as reported in Table~\ref{table 1}, with a time limit of 360 seconds.
-In cases where \textsf{Polar} reaches this limit (e.g., degree 4 for Yaghzev9), we confirmed that it does not terminate after 15 minutes or hit the maximum recursion depth.
+In Table~\ref{table2}, we present the execution times for Algorithm~\ref{alg3} and \textsf{Polar} (corresponding to the benchmarks of Table~\ref{table 1}), using a time limit of 360 seconds.
+In cases where \textsf{Polar} hits this limit (for example, degree~4 for \texttt{Yaghzev9}), we verified that it does not terminate within 15 minutes and eventually reaches its maximum recursion depth.

+We observe that our implementation is typically at least an order of magnitude faster than \textsf{Polar}.
+For all benchmarks except \texttt{Yaghzev9} and \texttt{Yaghzev11}, Algorithm~\ref{alg3} computes all polynomial invariants up to degree~10 within 120 seconds, although it does not terminate within 360 seconds for degrees~$\geq 15$ on any benchmark.
+For \texttt{Yaghzev9} and \texttt{Yaghzev11}, the larger number of variables has a noticeable impact: the maximum computable degree drops to~5.
+This behavior is consistent with the complexity estimate, which is exponential in the number of variables (Theorem~\ref{generalinvariants}).

-We observe that our implementation is at least 10 times faster than \textsf{Polar} in most cases.
-For all examples except Yaghzev9 and Yaghzev11, Algorithm~\ref{alg3} computes all general polynomial invariants up to degree 10 within 120 seconds.
-In contrast, \textsf{Polar} fails to compute these invariants within the 360-second limit for all examples except Nagata.
-Finally, in Table~\ref{table3}, we present experimental results for Algorithm~\ref{alg2} on several benchmarks with varying degrees for the polynomial invariants.
-Since Algorithm~\ref{alg2} requires a fixed initial value, we selected random integers in $[-100, 100]$ and averaged the timings over five runs.
-For each case, we show the dimension of the vector space of all computed polynomial invariants and the corresponding average running time.
+Finally, in Table~\ref{table3}, we report experimental results for Algorithm~\ref{alg2} on several benchmarks, using different degrees for the polynomial invariants.
+Since Algorithm~\ref{alg2} requires a fixed initial value, we selected random integers in the range $[-100,100]$ and averaged the running times over five runs.
+For each benchmark, we list the dimension of the vector space of all computed polynomial invariants together with the corresponding average runtime.